anjjriit/view-maker/README.md

 ```

 In this case, widget represents the Widget model.
 If you have model with compound
-words, such as AlphaWidget, then use the lowercase, separated by a dash:
+words, for example, AlphaWidget, then use the lowercase, separated by a dash:

 ```
 php artisan make:views alpha-widget master dt